BehzadBozorgtabar/LTS5-ADAS-ME-tool/README.md

 	On linux, type in the terminal in lts5-ada-me folder: python3 main.py A little window with a list of file will be displayed

+	While starting, the termial will ask you in you want to access the data on a hard drive disk.
+	If you answer 'Yes', then you have to provide your home's repository name (usually your linux's username), your hard drive disk name and a path in your hard drive disk (optionnal)

 4. Choose a file: